Free Graduation Resource Pack

-Books and resources for education support and students with additional learning needs
+Books and resources for inclusive education support for students with additional learning needs and their teachers and families

 -Victorian Pathways Resources-

-Start 2025 with some new print and go resources that are carefully designed to support your Pathways learners in literacy and numeracy units to achieve their best.
+Your Life Skills, Vocational and Pathways classes will be a breeze with some new print and go resources that are carefully designed to support your learners in literacy and numeracy units to achieve their best.

 Written to suit learners who prefer easy reading text with a strong success focus, these books are ideal for: